VekLabs/veklabs.com/src/content/services/Pre-Production.md

 ---
-title: "Pre-Production"
+title: PRE-PRODUCTION
-page_title: "Video Pre-Production Services Calgary"
+page_title: "PRE-PRODUCTION: Strategy & Creative"
-image: "/src/images/Pre-Production-Video.png"
+image: /src/images/Pre-Production-Video.png
 order: 2
 speed: 2
-summary: "Our pre-production planning process creates a foundation for your video's vision to come to life and give your team the information you need to move forward"
+summary: Our pre-production planning process creates a foundation for your video's vision to come to life and give your team the information you need to move forward
 ---

 Before filming or editing any project, the most important considerations will always materialize during the planning phase.
 Vek Labs stands by a focused pre-production process that ensures all crucial conversations and pain points have been addressed before hitting 'record'.